aasthachauhan004/Instagram-Clone-1/README.md

   Firestore :
   Used Firestore to mantain Database of Users by making a collection of user docs which is called Users Storage :
-  Used to store Posts of all the users
+  Used to store Posts of all the users.